dgis/emu42android/ReadMe.txt

 1. From the left side, slide your finger to open the menu.
 2. Touch the "New..." menu item.
 3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files.
+4. Pick a calculator.
-4. And the calculator should now be opened.
+5. And the calculator should now be opened.

 NOTES